 In the village itself, you’ll find the ruins of the small Sno Castle.
 If you’re looking to kill some time it’s worth checking out.
 I also suggest wandering around the area near the Stone Heads of Sno.
 The grazing cows and breathtaking scenery make for a quiet, calming experience.

-How to get to the Stone Heads of Sno?
+How do you get to the stone heads of Sno?

 Driving: The drive from Stepantsminda to the sculptures is both quick and easy.
 Just hop on the E117 (Georgian Military Highway) going south until you reach the left hand turn onto the Sno-Akhaltsikhe-Juta road.
 The heads are just up the road on the right.
 It should only take 5-10 minutes to get there.

-Taxis will know what you mean if you mention the stone heads, they are often added to half day itineraries of Kazbegi.
+Taxis will know what you mean if you mention the stone heads.
+They are often added to the half-day itineraries of Kazbegi, where you hire a taxi or car for the day.

 Walking: Getting there by foot is the same route as by car.
 However, the walk will take between 1-2 hours.
 There’s also an option to take the road to Pansheti across the Terek River.
 It’s a dirt road with far less traffic that goes by the unique Pansheti Mineral Spring Pool.
 I walked both routes and prefer the Pansheti way, the views are spectacular and cars aren’t zipping by.